Cyprus problem: Historical background before 1960

 The island of Cyprus was first inhabited in 9000 BC, with the arrival of farming societies who built round houses with floors of terrazzo.
 Cities were first built during the Bronze Age and the inhabitants had their own Eteocypriot language until around the 4th century BC.
 The island was part of the Hittite Empire as part of the Ugarit Kingdom during the late Bronze Age until the arrival of two waves of Greek settlement.

 Cyprus experienced an uninterrupted Greek presence on the island dating from the arrival of Mycenaeans around 1400 BC, when the burials began to take the form of long dromos.
 The Greek population of Cyprus survived through multiple conquerors, including Egyptian and Persian rule.
 In the 4th century BC, Cyprus was conquered by Alexander the Great and then ruled by the Ptolemaic Egypt until 58 BC, when it was incorporated into the Roman Empire.
 In the division of the Roman Empire around the 4th century AD, the island was assigned to the predominantly Greek-speaking Byzantine Empire.

 Roman rule in Cyprus was interrupted in 649, when the Arab armies of the Umayyad Caliphate invaded the island.
 Fighting over the island between the Muslims and Romans continued for several years, until in 668 the belligerents agreed to make Cyprus a condominium.
-This arrangement persisted for nearly 300 years, until a Byzantine army conquered the island in around 965.
+This arrangement persisted for nearly 300 years, until the Byzantine army conquered the island in around 965.
 Cyprus would become a theme of the Byzantine Empire until the late 12th century.

 After an occupation by the Knights Templar and the rule of Isaac Komnenos, the island in 1192 came under the rule of the Lusignan family, who established the Kingdom of Cyprus.
 In February 1489 it was seized by the Republic of Venice.
 Between September 1570 and August 1571 it was conquered by the Ottoman Empire, starting three centuries of Turkish rule over Cyprus.

 Starting in the early 19th century, ethnic Greeks of the island sought to bring about an end to almost 300 years of Ottoman rule and unite Cyprus with Greece.
 The United Kingdom took administrative control of the island in 1878, to prevent Ottoman possessions from falling under Russian control following the Cyprus Convention, which led to the call for union with Greece (enosis) to grow louder.
 Under the terms of the agreement reached between Britain and the Ottoman Empire, the island remained an Ottoman territory.

 The Christian Greek-speaking majority of the island welcomed the arrival of the British, as a chance to voice their demands for union with Greece.

 When the Ottoman Empire entered World War I on the side of the Central Powers, Britain renounced the Agreement, rejected all Turkish claims over Cyprus and declared the island a British colony.
 In 1915, Britain offered Cyprus to Constantine I of Greece on the condition that Greece join the war on the side of the British, which he declined.